35 Types of Butterflies in Indiana

 15. Meadow Fritillary

-Meadow Fritillaries are the most common butterfly species in the U.S. These types of butterflies in Indiana are usually found on and around flowering plants, including dogbane, goldenrod, milkweed, thistle, vetch, witch hazel, and many others.
+Meadow Fritillaries are the most common butterfly species in the U.S. These butterflies in Indiana are usually found on and around flowering plants, including dogbane, goldenrod, milkweed, thistle, vetch, witch hazel, and many others.

 Meadow Fritillaries are large (1-inch wingspan), dark orange with black spots on their forewings, and brownish-orange with black spots on their hindwings.